DD Disruptive Director

 First Edition · Pre-order open · May 2026

-From $28 · 312 pages · Foreword by a senior GCC regulator
+From $28 · 312 pages · Foreword by a senior regulator